|Nutrition Facts (per serving)|

 |Saturated Fat 4g||21%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Serve this hearty ground beef and black bean chili with cornbread or crackers.
-This is a great everyday family meal your family will ask for again and again.
+Serve this hearty ground beef and black bean chili with cornbread or crackers or use it as a taco filling.
+This is a great everyday meal your family will ask for again and again.
 Use a slow cooker or cook it on the stovetop.

 Did you know that chili freezes well?
-Consider making a double batch.
-Freeze half for a future meal.
+Consider making a double batch and freeze half for a future meal.

-- 1 small can (4 ounces) chopped mild green chile peppers
+- 1 4-ounce can mild green chili peppers

 - 1 1/2 teaspoons chili powder